themaxsandelin/twitter/README.md

 # Twitter clone
 This is a Twitter clone I built in PHP during my studies at YRGO university.

+Disclosure: This is just a school project, not an actual app or something to be used instead of Twitter.
+Things might not work or be wonky since this project isn't really maintained.

 ## Geting started

 ### Prerequisites